barryclark/jekyll-now/_drafts/Hack-School-Session-1.md

 #### Breakdown of the Page

 We'll have one div that contains all our main section content.
-Each section will then lie in its own div.
+Each section will then live in its own div.

 ```html
 <div class="container">